MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 ## Mobile operators are responsible for validating their changes

 As part of the COSA update process, Microsoft does not test or validate the changes to COSA with the respective mobile network.
 Mobile operators must test and confirm the functionality of each change before submitting.

 ## COSA submission reviewal process

 On the last Friday of each month, Microsoft performs a review of every COSA change submitted through the MO Config Portal.
 At that time, Microsoft will evaluate the submission based on:

 - A visual inspection of the changes
 - Confirmation from the submitter that the changes have been tested and confirmed to work as expected
 - In cases where a non-MO has submitted a COSA change, Microsoft will look for written verification from the MO that the change is approved to be submitted by the submitter.
 Please work with your Microsoft contact (CSS, WE2, Surface, etc.) to provide this information.

 If Microsoft determines that the requested change is in good standing condition and ready to be serviced into Windows.
-Microsoft will approve the change and submit it to be serviced in the next possible “C” release.
+Microsoft will approve the change and submit it to be serviced in the next possible "C" release.
 This is typically ~6 weeks before the release.
 For example, if a COSA change is submitted to the MOCP on June 15th, that submission will be reviewed by Microsoft on the last Friday of June.
-If approved, the submission will be submitted for the August “C” release.
-The submitter will see the submission in their MOCP account updated to show a status of “Approved”.
+If approved, the submission will be submitted for the August "C" release.
+The submitter will see the submission in their MOCP account updated to show a status of "Approved".

 If the requested change is not found to meet the above criteria, Microsoft will reject the submission.
-If rejected, the submitter will see the submission in their MOCP account updated to show a status of “Rejected”.
+If rejected, the submitter will see the submission in their MOCP account updated to show a status of "Rejected".
 The submission may also contain a message from the COSA review team containing an explanation for the rejection and recommended next steps.
 Microsoft will NOT send e-mail notifications to the submitter.
-Submitter must view status updates form the MOCP. f
+Submitter must view status updates form the MOCP.

 ### COSA database considerations

 - The operator identification data is stored in the COSA database as encoded Hardware IDs.